-Re2c is a free and open-source lexer generator for C, C++ and Go with a focus on generating fast code.
+re2c is a free and open-source lexer generator for C/C++, Go and Rust with a focus on generating fast code.
 It compiles regular expression specifications to deterministic finite automata and encodes them in the form of conditional jumps in the target language.
 This approach is generally faster than table-based lexers, and the generated code is easier to debug and understand.
-A flexible user interface allows one to adapt the generated lexer to a particular environment and input model, avoiding the overhead on unnecessary checks and buffers.
-Re2c is based on the lookahead TDFA algorithm that allows it to perform fast and lightweight submatch extraction.
-The tool is used in projects such as php, ninja, yasm, spamassassin, BRL-CAD, wake, etc.
+A flexible user interface allows one to adapt the generated lexer to a particular environment and input model, avoiding the overhead on unnecessary checks and buffers. re2c is based on the lookahead TDFA algorithm that allows it to perform fast and lightweight submatch extraction.
+It is used in other open-source projects such as php, ninja, yasm, spamassassin, BRL-CAD, wake, etc.

 You can get the latest release on GitHub, as well as the older releases.
 Many Linux distributions and other systems provide their own packages.
 The source code is hosted on both GitHub (https://github.com/skvadrik/re2c) and SourceForge (https://sourceforge.net/p/re2c).
 GitHub serves as the main repository, bugtracker and tarball hosting.
 SourceForge is used as a backup repository and email hosting.